 Giving that away and saying,

 “Well, you know what?
 I feel sh*t today and that’s okay because it’s okay not to be okay.”

-It is okay, to acknowledge and understanding that at some point you will feel down, you may feel anxious, you might feel depressed
+It is okay, to acknowledge and understand that at some point you will feel down, you may feel anxious, you might feel depressed.

 Because you have to take the responsibility to move yourself away from that feeling of not being okay,

 Living there and remaining in that space is giving up and it’s giving up that responsibility.